rmendes1/de_music_data_lake/README.md

 /music_data_lake
 │── api_consumer/        # Scripts for consuming music APIs
-│── queries/             # SQL queries for data extraction and analysis │── spark_files/         # Files and scripts for Spark processing │── Dockerfile           # Docker container configuration │── docker-compose.yml   # Service orchestration with Docker Compose
-│── debezium.json        # Configuration for real-time data capture
+│── queries/             # SQL queries for data extraction and analysis │── spark_files/         # Extraction structure and ingestion scripts for full load and CDC into GCS │── src/                 # Core ingestion logic for Databricks │   ├── bronze/          # Handles ingestion into the `bronze` catalog │   ├── lib/             # Utility functions and libraries for processing │── Dockerfile           # Docker container configuration │── docker-compose.yml   # Service orchestration with Docker Compose │── debezium.json        # Configuration for real-time data capture